AntaresSimulatorTeam/antares-doc/docs/reference/storages.md

 <span class="param-badge badge-int">int</span>
 Efficiency $e_\text{released}$ of the process of withdrawing power from the storage.
 This is the ratio between the energy withdrawn from storage to the energy returned to the system.
-This ratio should be greater or equal than 1.
+This ratio should be greater or equal to 1.

 #### Penalty on withdrawal variation